scholtzm/vapor/examples/custom-steamguard/README.md

 Once you have this example running, it will end with login error.
 This is correct since the auth code provided directly in the code is expected to fail.

+Notice the config object which contains `stdinSteamGuard` property set to `false`.

 ### Usage

 ```sh